 - When will it be finished?

 In the past, you needed to go to the website of the local town, and/or the website of the utility to learn more.
 Cumbersome to say the least.
-With HiK, you can find all public info, at least in Flanders, using the Open Data from the GIPOD database.
+With HiK, you can find all public info, at least in Flanders for now, using the Open Data from the GIPOD database.
 Eagle customers have the opportunity to add even more personal information.

 This small application was built in just a few days in November 2017 to validate the idea.
-We receive about 1000+ visitors every month, so we have traction and the idea sticks.
+Today, we receive more than 1000+ visitors every month, so we have traction and the idea sticks.
 Therefore we improved the application in the course of February:

 - Angular 4 update to Angular 5

 - There is an extra option to find hindrance near you (using your location).

 - The results have a Google Maps static image

 - The results show the progression of the intake (% finished)